 We are a very successful school where children are provided with experiences to enrich and stimulate learning.
 We foster each individuals unique talents and encourage everyone to do their best.

 In January 2014, we were inspected by Ofsted, and were delighted to achieve the overall grade of ‘Good’.
 The inspectors were particularly impressed by the behaviour of our pupils, the commitment of our staff and high standards of teaching, levels of progress and learning, and the positive comments made by parents.

-Should you have any queries please contact Miss Powell in the school office who will more than happy to help with your request.
+Should you have any queries or require a paper copy of any of the information on our website, please contact Miss Powell in the school office who will more than happy to help with your request.